How to Help Your Dog with Social Anxiety and Fear of Strangers

 For Max, there are two primary sources of anxiety: meeting new people and leadership.
 The reasons for your own dog’s anxiety could be similar or wildly different.
 Perhaps they stem from particular events, like loud noises, travel, or visits to the vet.
 But they might be more social in nature.
 If you notice that your dog routinely shows signs of anxiety when being introduced to new animals or people, this is the likely source of your troubles.

-It’s a good idea to track your dog’s socially anxious behavior, which might include cowering, hiding, shaking, panting, drooling, pacing, peeing or pooping in the house, barking or growling, and exhibiting destructive behavior or even aggression.
+It’s a good idea to track your anxious dog’s body language, which might include cowering, hiding, shaking, panting, drooling, pacing, peeing or pooping in the house, excessive barking or growling, and exhibiting destructive behavior or even aggression.

-Why is your dog feeling so anxious?
-The reasons can vary as widely as the potential symptoms.
-As a first step, it’s always best to consult with your veterinarian so they can evaluate your dog and rule out medical conditions that could be causing these behaviors.
+There are different types of anxiety, and the reasons can vary as widely as the potential symptoms.
+As a first step, it’s always best to consult with your veterinarian so they can evaluate your anxious dog and rule out medical conditions that could be causing these behaviors.
 When and if anxiety is established as the reason for the behavior, your vet can help you work through causes and solutions.

-Often, social anxiety in dogs stems from a lack of socialization.
+Often, social anxiety in dogs and behavior problems that can stem from it may be due to lack of socialization.
 Puppies and dogs need to be trained that human and animal interaction is normal, and if this doesn’t start from a young age, it can be difficult for them to unlearn other established behavior.

-Additionally, social anxiety can stem from traumatic experiences.
-Sadly, for example, many rescue dogs have been abused, causing them to experience fear and distrust in others no matter their age.
+Additionally, social anxiety in dogs can stem from traumatic experiences.
+Sadly, many rescue dogs have been abused, causing them to experience fear and distrust in others no matter their age.

 Dog Anxiety Prevention and Treatment

-It’s important to note that it’s occasionally possible for dog anxiety to be cured, but often times, it can only be managed.
+It’s important to note that it’s occasionally possible to treat dog anxiety effectively, but oftentimes, it can only be managed.
 Either way, when you take steps toward reducing your dog’s anxiety, you’re creating a better and less anxious life for him overall, making it a worthwhile effort no matter the precise outcome.

 As already mentioned, you can help your pup live a calmer life by first talking to your veterinarian.
-They can help you come up with a treatment plan, which could include medications, training, and/or the use of calming, natural solutions.
+They can help you come up with a treatment plan for your dog’s excessive anxiety, which could include medications, training, and/or the use of natural calming supplements.
 Here are some helpful options that I’ve leaned on time and time again for my own anxious dogs through the years:

 Socialization: Ideally, you should start socializing your puppy right away (between 3 and 14 weeks) in order to avoid social anxiety and fear of strangers.
 This process sets your dog up to be able to enjoy interactions with others as they grow and develop.